evertalbers/boltresponsiveimages/README.md

-# bolt-repsponsive-images
+# bolt-responsive-images

 Responsive Image Extension for Bolt CMS.
-Using picturefill and img srcset
+Using picturefill and img srcset.

+Using this plugin has advantages over putting responsive image code in your templates manually: the syntax is much shorter, and it enables yout to maintain the breakpoint and cropping settings in one location.

 # This is currently in beta :-)